01 Oct What Is Your Learning Style?

 Rachel Mersky, CPA is a private accounting tutor specializing in the CPA exam and college accounting courses.
-Rachel also offers resume and career consulting for individuals entering or working in the accounting industry.
-She has over a decade of experience in both public and private accounting.
-Rachel can be reached on LinkedIn and Facebook and you can also view her website at: www.rmtutor.com
+Rachel has over a decade of experience in both public and private accounting and can be reached on her website rmtutor.com.

 If you’re reading this article then you are probably in the grueling process of studying for the CPA exam; after all, us accountants love a good challenge!
 Although this time is stressful, trust me when I tell you that passing the CPA exam is completely worth it.